MARTINABUON/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files-script that displays the 10 newest files in the current directory 20-hiago-removes character
-11-directories-  script that counts the number of directories and sub-directories in the current directory
+11-directories-  script that counts the number of directories and sub-directories in the current directory 16-whatsnext-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd